syncfusion-content/winui-docs/winui/Date-Picker/Dropdown-Header-Customization.md

 ## Hide the dropdown column header

 If you want to hide the dropdown day, month and year spinner's column headers, use the [ShowColumnHeaders](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_ShowColumnHeaders) property value as `false`.
 The default value of `ShowColumnHeaders` property is `true`.

+N> To customize the column headers, refer the [Customize the columns in dropdown spinner](https://help.syncfusion.com/winui/date-picker/spinner-customization#customize-the-columns-in-dropdown-spinner) topic.

 {% tabs %}
 {% highlight XAML %}